 SAE J2807-Performance Requirements for Tow-Vehicle Ratings

-The following is a summary for SAE J2807
+The following is a summary of SAE J2807

 SAE J2807 is a standardized guideline that defines how Gross Combination Weight Rating (GCWR) and Trailer Weight Rating (TWR) should be determined for passenger vehicles, SUVs, and light-duty trucks.
 The standard ensures a consistent, objective, and fair comparison of towing capacities among different manufacturers.